SydneyBioX/scFeatures/dev/review_issues.md

 ```

 - [ ] The **org.Hs.eg.db** package is an unspecified dependency used in the report generation demonstrated in `scFeatures_associationstudy`.
 Please include it as a dependency in the `DESCRIPTION`.
-- [ ] There are hardcoded paths in the report demonstrated in `scFeatures_associationstudy` (https://github.com/SydneyBioX/scFeatures/blob/80034c0ec37c206d63a08198e22dda351126b805/inst/extdata/output_report.Rmd#L228).
+- [x] There are hardcoded paths in the report demonstrated in `scFeatures_associationstudy` (https://github.com/SydneyBioX/scFeatures/blob/80034c0ec37c206d63a08198e22dda351126b805/inst/extdata/output_report.Rmd#L228).
 This means it won't work on anyone else's computer.
+  - Removed hard-coded path in favour of `system.file` call.
 - [ ] Please add a `BugReports` field to the `DESCRIPTION` (usually a link to the Issues page of the GitHub repo).
 - [ ] Bioconductor requires documentation of `.rds`/`.Rdata` files in `inst/extdata` in an `inst/script/ directory`.
 See [data documentation](https://contributions.bioconductor.org/docs.html#doc-inst-script).
   - [ ] `inst/extdata` is usually used for 'raw' data, so these data might properly belong under `data/` rather than `inst/extdata/`; see https://contributions.bioconductor.org/data.html.